GeneArnold/guitar-app/README.md

 - **Barre chord generation** uses E-shape and A-shape barre patterns with root transposition
 - **Position scoring** groups voicings by fret proximity and penalizes barres for beginner mode

-## Credits

-Chord progression patterns and music theory concepts from the *Progressions: Classics* series by Jeffrey Kunde (The Guitar Institute).

 ## License

 MIT